 No events for the next 30 days.

-Students apply during winter of their third year of medical school to take a research year between third and fourth year of medical school.
-To ensure continuity, the program expects students to continue working with the University of Pittsburgh Scholarly Project (SP) mentor with whom they have an established relationship.
+Students interested in the MD/Certificate should apply during the third year of medical school.
+Optimally, students applying during the third year of medical school should plan to continue working with the University of Pittsburgh Scholarly Project (SP) mentor with whom they have an established relationship.

-Mentored clinical research: Students complete a mentored clinical research project with their SP mentor culminating in at least one presentation at a national meeting and one first-author manuscript.
+- Mentored clinical research: Students complete a mentored clinical research project with their SP mentor.

-Financial support: Students receive a living stipend, health insurance, and travel funds for the research year.
-Those who successfully complete their research year objectives additionally receive a substantial tuition scholarship toward the final year of medical school.For more information, contact Amber Barnato, MD, MPH, MS.
+- Financial support: During the research year, students receive a living stipend, health insurance, and travel funds.
+Additionally, they receive a full tuition scholarship for the cost of the Certificate.
+The cost of the additional credits for the MS are the student’s responsibility to pay.
+Students who successfully complete their research year objectives additionally receive a substantial tuition scholarship toward the fourth year of medical school upon returning from the research year.

 For more information, contact us.

 * Note: it is possible to matriculate in the dual MD/MS program after the first year of medical school; however, to successfully complete the master’s thesis requirement, the student should have at least one first-author manuscript in preparation with their SP mentor.